bastiennicoud/larasta/README.md

 ```

 ### Ready for development
-Now, your fork of larasta is working on our machine, you can acces it by the domain name you specified in the Homestead configuration (Don't forget to add it on our host file).
+Now, your fork of larasta is working on your machine, you can acces it by the domain name you specified in the Homestead configuration (Don't forget to add it on your host file).

 If your have problems, you can check the laravel documentation :
 [Installation](https://laravel.com/docs/5.5/installation)